stackbit-projects/finance-vice-24686/src/pages/posts/stocksvsoptions.md

 ---
 ## Lorem ipsum

-Lorem ipsum dolor sit amet, **consectetur adipiscing elit**, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+You can only make money, if a stock goes up.

-- Lorem ipsum
+*   Lorem ipsum
-- dolor sit amet
+*   dolor sit amet